morrigan/user-behavior-anomaly-detector/README.md

 - Download [osquery](https://osquery.io/downloads/).
 - Move osquery pack of queries file `user-behavior.conf` and osquery configuration file `osquery.conf` from conf directory to osquery directory which is usually `/etc/osquery/` or `/usr/local/`.
 - To capture syslog events additional configuration is required.
-Add the following to your rsyslog configuration files (usually located in `/etc/rsyslog.conf` or `/etc/rsyslog.d/`:
+(Ubuntu) Add the following to your rsyslog configuration files (usually located in `/etc/rsyslog.conf` or `/etc/rsyslog.d/`:
 ```
 template(
   name="OsqueryCsvFormat"